 What other times should I run my pool pump at?

 It’s also worth saying that every time you add or balance your pool chemicals, you should so run your pump for at least 8 hours or at least until all of the water has been circulated so that you’ll get all of the chemicals properly incorporated into your pool.
+To know more about the difference between running the pump vs running the filter, click here.

 How do I save money on my pool pump then?